 - Add the tomatoes, cilantro, and additional cream a little at a time until you reach desired consistency.

-- Serve hot with tortilla chips or as a topping for chili, nachos, hot dogs, French fries, etc.
+- Serve hot with tortilla chips or soft pretzel bites or as a topping for chili, nachos, hot dogs, French fries, etc.